TigerCipher/ProjectOmega/README.md

 + All sources and headers are in `/src`
 + CLion sends compiled binaries, object files, intermediates, etc to `/cmake-build-CONFIG`
 + BUT, it is important to set the run configuration to use `/bin` as the working directory.
 This is where `dll` and `assets` are located
++ SDL2 and spdlog are both built with MSVC.
+At some point I will change CMakeLists.txt to be platform independent

 ### Coding Conventions
 + Formatting is provided by my `.clang-format` file